Main Content

 Description

 F = factorPoseSE3AndPointXYZ(nodeID) creates a factorPoseSE3AndPointXYZ object, F, with the node identification numbers property, NodeID, set to nodeID.
+You can create a factorPoseSE3AndPointXYZ object that contains multiple factors.

-F = factorPoseSE3AndPointXYZ(___,Name=Value) specifies properties using one or more name-value arguments in addition to the argument from the previous syntax.
+F = factorPoseSE3AndPointXYZ(___Name=Value) specifies properties using one or more name-value arguments in addition to the argument from the previous syntax.
 For example, factorPoseSE3AndPointXYZ([1 2],Measurement=[1 2 3]) sets the Measurement property of the factorPoseSE3AndPointXYZ object to [1 2 3].

 Properties